Elevation: 11,305 ft

 Nathan Cuvala provided the following route information and photos.

-My friend Brian and I climbed “The Box”, Peak 11,305 in the Pioneers this weekend.
-We found a class 2 route up that was a nice scramble.
-You follow Rick’s route as described in the book from Upper Box Canyon Lake but around 10,900 or so (I did not pay attention to my altimeter but that is ball park) there is a rock ledge that cuts across the face.
-You can take this to the south ridge for an easy scramble to the top.
+My friend Brian and I climbed Peak 11305/The Box in the Pioneer Mountains.
+We found a Class 2 route up that was a nice scramble.
+Follow Rick’s route as described in the book from Upper Box Canyon Lake but, at around 10,900 feet or so, there is a rock ledge that cuts across the face.
+You can take this to the South Ridge for an easy scramble to the top.
 Attached is a picture of the beginning of the rock ledge and another picture of the route we took.

-Leave the Johnston Pass Trail (B)(1.a)(p.
-258) at the base of the pass and continue up the East Fork of the Wood River to the cirque below the summit.
-Ascend a gully to the west face and up to the top of the south ridge.
+Leave the Johnston Pass Trail [(B)(1.a) on Page 258] at the base of the pass and continue up the East Fork of the Wood River to the cirque below the summit.
+Ascend a gully to the West Face and up to the top of the South Ridge.
 Follow the ridge to the summit.

 George Reinier’s photos from his climb of the route in the book.